ANSSI-FR/MLA/CRYPTO.md

 The following sections describe the whole process for data encryption and seed derivation.
 They are meant to ease the understanding of the code and MLA format re-implementation.

-The interested reader could also look at the Rust implementation in this repository for more detailed.
+The interested reader could also look at the Rust implementation in this repository for more details.
 The implementation also includes tests (including some test vectors) and comments.

 ### Asymmetric encryption - Per-recipient KEM